cloudfoundry/stratos/kubernetes/README.md

 ```

 ## Setup Helm
-- Download the Helm binary for your system from https://github.com/kubernetes/helm/releases. **Minimum supported version
+- Download the Helm binary for your system from https://github.com/kubernetes/helm/releases.
-of v2.3.0**
 For convenience the guide assumes that helm binary has been added to your PATH.
 - To install the Helm server (Tiller) in your Minikube setup, run the following:
 ```